fT0xicw5916/ManageBac-Plus/README.md

 Just to name a few.
 However, we are also actively working on finding solutions to these problems, and I'm confident that this process won't take long.

 ## TODOs
-- Update frontend design
+- Update frontend design, better user guidance in general
 - Microsoft login stale element find a better waiting method other than time.sleep()
 - Fuzzy searching system (Currently only exact search)
 - Simply use GET requests for GPA data
-- GPA trend graph generation
+- Finish GPA trend graph generation (DIFFICULT)
-- Remove/Modulize repeating code
+- Remove/Modulize repeating/useless code
 - All kinds of encryptions for the credentials database (Hashing?)